zulip/zulip-gci/tasks/interactive-bots.md

 requirements.

 ### Task Type D: Create your own bot

+We recommend claiming this task after completing Task Type A and Task Type B.

 * Come up with an idea for your own interactive bot that would improve Zulip.
 Make sure to make clear what would be expected of the bot -  what messages